conferencetools/tickets-module/README.md

-copy the .dist files in config to files without the .dist in the name; edit the config to your liking (Doctrine shouldn't need changing if you use the docker env), do a composer install (requires php 7) then run `make run` from the root directory.
+copy the .dist files in config to files without the .dist in the name; edit the config to your liking (Doctrine shouldn't need changing if you use the docker env), do a composer install (requires php 7) then run `make run` (requires pwgen installed) from the root directory.

 # Features